abzcoding/lvim/README.md

   - `lvim.builtin.async_tasks = { active = true }`
 - If you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
 - I'm using `skim` for `latex` stuff, change it to `zathura` if you are on `linux`
-- Using tailwinds CSS for markdown, disable it if you want

 <!--
 - orgmode is using `~/shared/orgs` folder